-To the Board of Directors, Expressions Learning Arts Academy, Inc
+To the Board of Directors, Expressions Learning Arts Academy, Inc.

-We have audited the financial statements of the governmental activities and each major fund of Expressions Learning Arts Academy, Inc. (the School) as of and for the year ended June 30, 2011, which collectively comprise the School's basic financial statements and have issued our report thereon dated August 30, 2011.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of Expressions Learning Arts Academy, Inc. (the "School") as of and for the year ended June 30, 2013, and the related notes to financial statements, which collectively comprise the School's basic financial statements, and have issued our report thereon dated September 11, 2013.